Underrout/smw-project-template/README.md

 # Automated Super Mario World Project Template

-This repository is a template for Super Mario World hacking projects focused on automation and git compatibility, though it can also be used just fine without git.
+This repository is a template or "baserom" for Super Mario World hacking projects focused on automation and git compatibility, though it can also be used just fine without git.

+The template is completely style-agnostic, as it includes no resources, but only tools.
+The point is to provide a convenient template that can be used for *any* hack.

 It contains all tools commonly used in hacking projects, alongside some that enable a more automated workflow, namely: